 Love them or loathe them, leaders have something to say about the world and how we should like our lives.
 There’s something slightly random about this group of people, but if you are looking for a little inspiration, you might find it here.
 Leaders include: Margaret Thatcher; Steve Jobs; Zaha Hadid, Gustave Eiffel; Bill Gates; Henry Ford; Dwight D Eisenhower; Lord Sugar; Dylan Thomas; Neil Armstrong; Mao; Picasso; Larry Page; Elvis; Emmeline Pankhurst; Stephen Hawking; David Attenborough; Hildegard of Bingen; Martin Sorrell; Nelson Mandela; Marcus Aurelius; The Prince of Wales; Stuart Rose; Confucius; Abraham Lincoln; Maria Callas; and George H W Bush… but let’s start off with a little light relief and everyone’s least favourite prison warder…

 I think some of you wrongly assumed that I had left you for good.
 But, as you see, nothing could be further from the truth.
 Only… I am somewhat disturbed to hear what has been happening in my absence.
 So now… We’re going to have a new regime here, based not on lenience and laxity but on discipline, hard work and blind, unquestioning obedience.
 Feet will not touch the floor.
 Lives will be made a misery.
 I am back, and I am in charge here.

-I knew not everyone would be happy when Margaret Thatcher joined the list of Leaders in Their Own Words, there was an inevitable negative reaction.
+Further on down there’s a quote from British Prime Minister Margaret Thatcher.
+When joined this list of Leaders in Their Own Words, there was an inevitable negative reaction.
 She met the criteria – she was a leader and they were her own words.
 But as I suggested in the piece, Maggie remains a divisive figure.
-On my Facebook page, a former colleague commenting on the Thatcher article, posted: “Hey Tom, when are we going to get ‘Lessons for Leaders – Hitler?”
+On my Facebook page, a former colleague posted: “Hey Tom, when are we going to get ‘Lessons for Leaders – Hitler?”
 The message was followed by a smiley face emoticon, so I assume his tongue was planted firmly in his cheek.
 Like Maggie, Hitler too meets the criteria for this series, and I must admit I was tempted to feature him.
 But – 70 years after he killed himself in his Berlin bunker – the Fuhrer remains such a demonic figure that he is still pretty much taboo.
 We have all worked for people who carry some of his traits, but he is a man neither to be admired nor copied.
 As my proxy Hitler, I have turned instead to Mr MacKay, the despotic prison officer who was inmate Norman Fletcher’s sparing partner in the TV comedy Porridge.
 As played by Fulton Mackay and Ronnie Barker, they were two of the greatest comedy characters in the history of British television.
 MacKay (the character) is one of those figures who is just too clever for his own good: supremely self-confident, a man who makes the rules and sticks to them, and lacking any emotional intelligence – he is consequently incapable of displaying the type of flexibility needed when managing people.
 There is a time and a place for the despotic leader – sometimes an organisation is so broke it needs someone who is not going to miss and hit the wall.
 But more often than not, despots destroy organisations and their people, and they erode shareholder value.
 They are bad news.
 There is a twist here of course.
 We are dealing with comedy after all.
 MacKay’s speech laying down the law is supposed to a strike fear into the inmates.
 He has come back to impose some discipline on Slade Prison after a period away.
 However, the inmates have missed the certainty he provided them with.
 Better the devil you know.
 Rather than quake, they give him a round of “for he’s a jolly good fellow”.
 Hitler never got that, thank god.

 Margaret Thatcher (1925-2013)